FatemehShamsezat/DPO-SSAC/README.md

 integrated with Convlab-3.

 DPO-SSAC is an off-policy deep reinforcement learning method designed for task-oriented dialogue policy learning.
-It aims to enhance the stability, exploration, robustness, and learning speed of dialogue policies in discrete task-oriented dialogue environments.
+It aims to enhance the stability, exploration, and robustness of dialogue policies in discrete task-oriented dialogue environments.

 One of the key features of DPO-SSAC is the introduction of the sigmoidal discrete-SAC (SSAC) approach,